c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ## Features provided by builtins

-Some features are provided by builtins, and appears as normal functions and macros in the standard library but nonetheless provided unique functionality:
+Some features are [provided by "builtins" in the standard library](/standard-library/stdlib_refcard/#stdcorebuiltin) (not to be confused with `$$` builtins in the *language*), and appear like normal functions and macros in the standard library, but nonetheless provided unique functionality:

 1. `@likely(...)` / `@unlikely(...)` on branches affects compilation optimization.
 2. `@anycast(...)` casts an `any` with an optional result.
 3. `unreachable(...)` marks a path as unreachable with a panic in safe mode.
 4. `unsupported(...)` similar to unreachable but for functionality not implemented.
 5. `@expect(...)` expect a certain value with an optional probability for the optimizer.
-6. `@prefetch(...)` prefect a pointer.
+6. `@prefetch(...)` prefetches a pointer, meaning that the memory at the pointed to address will be loaded before it is necessarily required, thus possibly improving performance under the right conditions.
 7. `swizzle(...)` swizzles a vector.
 8. `@volatile_load(...)` and `@volatile_store(...)` volatile load/store.
 9. `@atomic_load(...)` and `@atomic_store(...)` atomic load/store.